JohnBasrai/rust-base-containers/README.md

 ![Build and Push](https://github.com/JohnBasrai/rust-base-containers/actions/workflows/ci.yml/badge.svg)

 🛠️ Reusable Rust development and runtime containers with support for formatting, linting, Diesel, PostgreSQL, Redis, Protobuf, and WASM.
-Designed for CI parity and local development across all JohnBasrai GitHub Rust projects.
+Designed to ensure CI parity and streamlined local development across all JohnBasrai GitHub Rust projects.

+> ⚠️ These dependencies can extend build times by up 5 minutes or more if installed separately in each derived container.
+The `rust-dev` container saves this time by providing a pre-configured environment.

+---

+### 📌 Versioning Policy

+Container tags follow semantic versioning aligned to Rust toolchain releases.

+> ℹ️ For full details on tag format and branch naming conventions, see [CONTRIBUTING.md](CONTRIBUTING.md#branch-and-tagging-conventions).

 ---